Functional central limit theorem for topological functionals of Gaussian critical points: Results

 \im For general dimensions $d \ge 3$, the situation is more delicate.
-First, the typical situation is to have percolation of both phases at level $ 0$, hence $ u_{c}>0$; it has been proved to hold in \cite{DRRV} under stronger assumptions, and in general the value of $ u_{c}$ is not known, as in most non-symmetric percolation models. \cite[Theorem 1.2]{sev} shows the sharpness of the phase transition under mild hypotheses, meaning that Assumption \ref{ass:perco} holds under Assumption \ref{ass:gaussian-intro} for $ I\subset [-u_{c},u_{c}]^{c}$.
+First, the typical situation is to have percolation of both phases at level $ 0$, hence $ u_c>0$; it has been proved to hold in \cite{DRRV} under stronger assumptions, and in general the value of $ u_c$ is not known, as in most non-symmetric percolation models. \cite[Theorem 1.2]{sev} shows the sharpness of the phase transition under mild hypotheses, meaning that Assumption \ref{ass:perco} holds under Assumption \ref{ass:gaussian-intro} for $ I\su [-u_c,u_c]^{c}$.
 However, the arguments need positive association (a.k.a. the FKG inequality) and therefore only apply for nonnegative covariance kernels.
-That is, we must additionally assume $\inf_x C(x)\ge 0$. \im Without positive association, for the components in the subcritical regime, we can apply \cite[Theorem 3.7]{Mui-sprinkled}: if the covariance decays monotonically at a rate faster than any polynomial, then we have the threshold
+That is, we must additionally assume $\inf_x \C(x)\ge 0$. {\blue We also assume that $q$ is invariant under permutations and sign changes of the coordinate axes.} \im {\blue Let $ B(x,R)$ be the ball centred in $ x \in \R^d$ with radius $ R > 0$.
+Let $E_u^{(x, R)}$ denote the event that there exists a bounded excursion component intersecting both $B(x,R)$ and $\partial B(x,2R)$. } Without positive association, for the components in the subcritical regime, we can apply \cite[Theorem 3.7]{Mui-sprinkled}: if the covariance decays monotonically at a rate faster than any polynomial, then we have the threshold